The Witches of Eastwick (1987)

 Daryl Van Horne: I see men, sixty, seventy years old breaking their balls to stay fit!
 What for?
 When I die, I want to be sick, not healthy.

 Daryl Van Horne: I see men running around trying to put their dicks into everything, trying to make something happen... but it's WOMEN who are the source... the only power.
 Nature, birth, rebirth.
 Cliche?
 Cliche... sure... but true.

-Daryl Van Horne: Of course, I wouldn't know a snowy egret if I were pissing on one.
-Lunch?
+Daryl Van Horne: Me either.
+Not that I'd know a snowy egret if I were pissing on one.
+You want some lunch?

 Alexandra Medford: I think it's a little late in the season.